AryamanTayal/Plant-Based-Dairy-Sector-Analysis/README.md

 ## Executive Summary
 ### Overview of Findings
 The dataset includes over 170 product offerings from all brands combined, representing a comprehensive view of the plant-based dairy sector in India.
 These products span multiple animal product alternatives, including milk, paneer, curd, and cheese.
 Milk emerges as the most popular product, while there are notable price differences in certain categories, particularly butter.
-The data also indicates that most brands focus on a few star products, as fewer than five brands have more than two offerings in their portfolio.
+The data also indicates that most brands focus on a few star products, as nine brands have more than two offerings in their portfolio.

 ## Insights Deep Dive
 ### Most Common Product